Stairlift Installation Cost

 FAQ's

-Contrary to popular belief, stairlifts are attached to the threads of your staircase and not your walls, (except for in very rare circumstances) with adequate spacing between the back of the stairlift and the walls so no damage should be done to them.
+Contrary to popular belief, stairlifts are attached to the treads of your staircase and not your walls, (except for in very rare circumstances) with adequate spacing between the back of the stairlift and the walls so no damage should be done to them.

 During the installation tracks need to be installed on your staircase via brackets so you may find that your carpets are partially damaged where these are located, but it will be minimal and there is no need for the carpet to be lifted or refitted during the process.
 You may find that your carpets fade differently underneath the stairlift than not due to sun exposure and general use, but the stairlift itself should not cause damage.

-Your stairlift should be covered under warranty for between 1 to 2 years, dependant on your supplier, with most suppliers offering the option to extend the warranty to a total of 5 years.
+Your stairlift should be covered under warranty for between 1 to 2 years, dependent on your supplier, with most suppliers offering the option to extend the warranty to a total of 5 years.
 You may also choose to pay for a maintenance package for your stairlift which will cover service checks and ensure that any malfunctions will be rectified by your supplier.

-Curved stairlifts are more expensive than straight stairlifts because they are bespoke items, made to measure to fit the curved of your stairs – which requires extra measurement calculations and are harder to install, often requiring more than one person to install due to the angles involved.
+Curved stairlifts are more expensive than straight stairlifts because they are bespoke items, made to measure to fit the curve of your stairs – which requires extra measurement calculations and are harder to install, often requiring more than one person to install due to the angles involved.

 Stairlifts are considered a mobility product when installed in residential properties, meaning VAT is not applicable as outlined in VAT Notice 701/7, ‘Reliefs from VAT for disabled and older people’ on the UK government website.